 Why should you have to figure out your thermostat?
-The Nest Thermostat learns from you.
+The Nest Learning Thermostat and Nest Thermostat E learn from you.
 Just turn it up and down for the first few days.
-The Nest Thermostat will get to know the temperatures you like and when you like them.
+It will get to know the temperatures you like and when you like them.
 Then it programs itself and creates a schedule for you.
-The Nest Thermostat even learns from your home and figures out how it heats or cools, because no two homes are exactly the same.
+It even learns from your home and figures out how it heats or cools, because no two homes are exactly the same.

 Turn it up and down.